wwwisme/duix.ai/README.md

 (3) Can I update my custom avatar?

 The open-source version uses public models only.
-Custom updates require a service request
+Custom updates require a service request.

 (4) Is there an API for avatar cloning?

-A:Training services currently require deployment on our managed servers.
+Training services currently require deployment on our managed servers.

 (5) Are broadcast start/end callbacks available?